Terms & Conditions of Sale

 4.5.
 Buyer acknowledges that Buyer shall pay Seller's reasonable costs of collection for actual and necessary collection expenses incurred by Seller in seeking payment from Buyer.

 4.6 If the Seller is instructed to install and arrives on site to fit the doors on the agreed date and is unable to do so through no fault of their own, for example but not limited to, the aperture isn’t to the shape or size required or the threshold isn’t ready, then a £250 rearrangement fee will be applied to the outstanding balance.
-90% of the outstanding balance will be required along with the rearrangement fee at this time.
 The remaining 10% is to be paid on the rearranged day of installation.